 She has been the chair of the NYSUT Bilingual Committee of Practitioners, the co-chair of the New York State Professional Standards and Practices Board for Teaching, a member of the New York State Committee of Title I Practitioners and a member of the American Federation of Teachers English Language Learners Taskforce.

 Fortino has a bachelor of science degree in early childhood education and a master's degree in special education and bilingual education from Queens College.
-She also studied curriculum and teaching at Teachers College.
+She also studied curriculum development at Teachers College.